 Determining the Purpose

-There are two levels at which the purpose is determine, the general and the specific purpose.
+There are two levels at which the purpose is determined, the general and the specific purpose.
 The general purpose of a paper/presentation is the overall goal of the paper/presentation.
 There are many different purposes but two common ones are…

 - to inform